Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 Solar and wind are cheap but intermittent.
 You can’t run a hospital on “mostly available” power.
 You can’t smelt aluminum when the sun sets.

-Fusion provides baseload density—millions of times more energy per kilogram of fuel than coal.
+Fusion provides baseload density—reliable, always-on power (unlike solar that stops at night), with millions of times more energy per kilogram of fuel than coal.
 A coffee cup of fusion fuel contains as much energy as 10,000 barrels of oil.
 And the fuel?
 Deuterium from seawater and lithium.
 We have enough for billions of years.

 The Result: Electricity becomes a utility like water or air.
 Flat-rate or free for basic needs.
 This is the precondition for The Foundation, where survival needs are met unconditionally.